Business Continuity Planning

 - Evaluate the effectiveness of your plans during simulated and actual events

 Good continuity planning will result in action items that, when completed ahead of a disruption, will position your department and the University with ways of fulfilling your critical functions.
 Plans do not guarantee outcomes, but they can improve readiness and resilience.
+Please see this list of Recommended and Sample Business Continuity Action Items [PDF] for ideas on steps you can take now to improve readiness.

 The Business Continuity Manager, a staff member of Suffolk’s Risk Management team, will contact someone in your department to begin the process of creating your department’s BCP.
 Suffolk University uses an online tool called Suffolk Ready to organize and document continuity plans.
 After meeting with the Business Continuity Manager, you will use your Suffolk login credentials to access the tool.
-NOTE: PLEASE DO NOT MOVE FORWARD WITH SUFFOLK READY UNTIL YOU ARE CONTACTED BY THE BUSINESS CONTINUITY MANAGER.

 - Basic info about your department or office (e.g., number of staff and workstations)